 Team meetings are precious windows in our week, not least because it is costly from a individual productivity perspective to down tools and gather together.
 Your team, like many others, is likely a mix of extroverts and introverts - those who talk a lot and those who say comparatively little.
 It's important to give opportunities for people to share, even if they aren't very forthright about it.
 We say "the quieter ones often hold an important truth" - encourage others to share those "truths".

-If you’re reluctant to speak up, try to think about the benefit speaking up could bring to the team.
+If you find it hard to contribute your ideaas, try to think about the benefit speaking up could bring to the team.
 You might be the only one in the team with that thought or idea, or you might be voicing something others were uncertain how to say – your team need to hear you!

 Working in ways that respect and accommodate differences is not only good for the soul, it helps your team move out of "group think" into a wholly more creative and innovative space.

 When hiring into the team, look for people who will bring different strengths to the group effort, so you are widening as well as deepening your expertise.
 Acting with fairness and respect means actively seeking and welcoming diversity of perspective, education, and life experience in to the group.

 When things don't go well, we have an inner voice - probably more accurately described as an inner critic - who provides a commentary on the specifics of how we messed up.
 The tone of this voice is not very kind or respectful and it tends to exaggerate the importance of our mistakes and their long-term repercussions.
 If I fail an exam, it's because I'm not good enough and I probably won't get the promotion I wanted.
 When in reality I got a bit unlucky with the question, I can always re-take and a promotion doesn't just hinge on passing exams.